MAGBOY/legal/terms.md

 You agree that you shall not:

-Collect, harvest or engage in any other activity to obtain e-mail addresses, phone numbers, personal information or any other information about others.
+- Collect, harvest or engage in any other activity to obtain email addresses, phone numbers, personal information or any other information about others.

-Use or attempt to gain access to or use another’s user or company account, password, data, or computer systems or networks connected to any The Changelog server, whether through hacking, password mining or any other means.
+- Use or attempt to gain access to or use another's user or company account, password, data, or computer systems or networks connected to any The Changelog server, whether through hacking, password mining or any other means.

-Access or attempt to access any material that you are not authorized to access.
+- Access or attempt to access any material that you are not authorized to access.

-Make available any files containing materials where you do not own or control, or have not received the necessary licenses to, all intellectual property rights, rights of privacy and publicity and all other rights in and to such materials.
+- Make available any files containing materials where you do not own or control, or have not received the necessary licenses to, all intellectual property rights, rights of privacy and publicity and all other rights in and to such materials.

-Use any materials in any manner that infringes any intellectual property rights or other rights of any party.
+- Use any materials in any manner that infringes any intellectual property rights or other rights of any party.

-Disrupt or interfere with the security of, or otherwise cause harm to, The Changelog service, The Changelog materials, systems resources, accounts, passwords, servers or networks connected to or accessible through The Changelog or any affiliated or linked sites.
+- Disrupt or interfere with the security of, or otherwise cause harm to, The Changelog service, The Changelog materials, systems resources, accounts, passwords, servers or networks connected to or accessible through The Changelog or any affiliated or linked sites.

-Transmit unsolicited or bulk communications to any The Changelog account holder or to any loomsdk.com or affiliated e-mail address.
+- Transmit unsolicited or bulk communications to any The Changelog account holder or to any loomsdk.com or affiliated email address.

-Post or otherwise submit any software, programs or files that are harmful or disruptive of another’s equipment, software or other property, including any corrupted files, time bombs, Trojan horses, viruses and worms.
+- Post or otherwise submit any software, programs or files that are harmful or disruptive of another's equipment, software or other property, including any corrupted files, time bombs, Trojan horses, viruses and worms.

-Create a false identity for the purpose of misleading others.
+- Create a false identity for the purpose of misleading others.

-Download any materials posted by another that you know, or reasonably should know, cannot be legally reproduced, distributed, performed or displayed in such manner.
+- Download any materials posted by another that you know, or reasonably should know, cannot be legally reproduced, distributed, performed or displayed in such manner.

-Disrupt, interfere or inhibit any other user from using and enjoying The Changelog service or other affiliated or linked sites, materials or services.
+- Disrupt, interfere or inhibit any other user from using and enjoying The Changelog service or other affiliated or linked sites, materials or services.

-Access or use The Changelog in any manner that could damage, disable, overburden or impair any The Changelog server or the network(s) connected to any The Changelog server.
+- Access or use The Changelog in any manner that could damage, disable, overburden or impair any The Changelog server or the network(s) connected to any The Changelog server.

-Violate any applicable laws or regulations related to the access to or use of The Changelog, or engage in any activity prohibited by the Terms of Use.
+- Violate any applicable laws or regulations related to the access to or use of The Changelog, or engage in any activity prohibited by the Terms of Use.

-Post or otherwise submit any topic, name, material or information that is child pornography, defamatory, excessively violent, harassing, inappropriate, indecent, lascivious, lewd, obscene, profane, racist, unlawful, or otherwise objectionable.
+- Post or otherwise submit any topic, name, material or information that is child pornography, defamatory, excessively violent, harassing, inappropriate, indecent, lascivious, lewd, obscene, profane, racist, unlawful, or otherwise objectionable.

-Prepare, compile, use, download or otherwise copy any The Changelog user directory or other user or usage information or any portion thereof, or transmit, provide or otherwise distribute (whether or not for a fee) such directory or information to any third party.
+- Prepare, compile, use, download or otherwise copy any The Changelog user directory or other user or usage information or any portion thereof, or transmit, provide or otherwise distribute (whether or not for a fee) such directory or information to any third party.

-Engage in any chain letters, contests, junk e-mail, pyramid schemes, spamming, surveys or any other duplicative or unsolicited messages (commercial or otherwise).
+- Engage in any chain letters, contests, junk email, pyramid schemes, spamming, surveys or any other duplicative or unsolicited messages (commercial or otherwise).

-Violate the rights of The Changelog or any third party (including rights of privacy and publicity) or abuse, defame, harass, stalk or threaten another.
+- Violate the rights of The Changelog or any third party (including rights of privacy and publicity) or abuse, defame, harass, stalk or threaten another.

-Use any The Changelog or The Changelog domain name as a pseudonymous return e-mail address.
+- Use any The Changelog or The Changelog domain name as a pseudonymous return email address.

-Market any goods or services for any business purpose (including advertising and making offers to buy or sell goods or services), unless specifically allowed to do so by The Changelog.
+- Market any goods or services for any business purpose (including advertising and making offers to buy or sell goods or services), unless specifically allowed to do so by The Changelog.

 Materials and Services provided by third parties are governed by separate agreements accompanying such materials and services.
 The Changelog offers no guarantees and assumes no responsibility or liability of any type with respect to the third-party services, including any liability resulting from incompatibility between a third-party service, The Changelog materials, The Changelog service or another third-party service.
 You agree that you will not hold The Changelog responsible or liable with respect to the third-party services.

 ### Special Treatment for Spammers

-In the event of your or others’ access to or use of The Changelog service in connection with the transmission of spam unsolicited e-mail or postings in violation of these Terms of Use, you acknowledge and agree that The Changelog would be irreparably harmed thereunder and that monetary damages would be an insufficient and ineffective remedy; therefore you agree that The Changelog is entitled to obtain immediate injunctive relief against any such transmission (in addition to all other remedies available at law or in equity).
-The Changelog may without restriction block, filter or delete unsolicited e-mail.
+In the event of your or others' access to or use of The Changelog service in connection with the transmission of spam unsolicited email or postings in violation of these Terms of Use, you acknowledge and agree that The Changelog would be irreparably harmed thereunder and that monetary damages would be an insufficient and ineffective remedy; therefore you agree that The Changelog is entitled to obtain immediate injunctive relief against any such transmission (in addition to all other remedies available at law or in equity).
+The Changelog may without restriction block, filter or delete unsolicited email.

 ### Restriction and Termination of Use

-The Changelog may block, restrict, disable, suspend or terminate your access to all or part of The Changelog at any time in The Changelog’s sole discretion, without prior notice or liability to you.
+The Changelog may block, restrict, disable, suspend or terminate your access to all or part of The Changelog at any time in The Changelog's sole discretion, without prior notice or liability to you.

 ### Notification of Copyright Infringement

 The Changelog will, in appropriate circumstances, terminate the accounts of users who infringe the intellectual property rights of others.
-The Changelog will investigate notices of copyright infringement and take appropriate actions under the Digital Millennium Copyright Act, Title 17, United States Code, Section 512(c)(2) (“DMCA”).
+The Changelog will investigate notices of copyright infringement and take appropriate actions under the Digital Millennium Copyright Act, Title 17, United States Code, Section 512(c)(2) ("DMCA").

 If you believe that your work has been used or copied in a way that constitutes copyright infringement and such infringement is occurring on The Changelog or on sites linked to from The Changelog, please provide written notification of claimed copyright infringement to the designated agent for The Changelog (identified below), which must contain the following elements:

 - A physical or electronic signature of the person authorized to act on behalf of the owner of the copyright interest that is alleged to have been infringed;
 - A description of the copyrighted work or works that you claim have been infringed and identification of what content in such work(s) is claimed to be infringing and which you request to be removed or access to which is to be disabled;
 - A description of where the content that you claim is infringing is located on The Changelog;
-- Information sufficient to permit The Changelog to contact you, such as your physical address, telephone number, and e-mail address;
+- Information sufficient to permit The Changelog to contact you, such as your physical address, telephone number, and email address;
-- A statement by you that you have a good faith belief that the use of the content identified in your Notice in the manner complained of is not authorized by the copyright owner, its agent, okr the law;
+- A statement by you that you have a good faith belief that the use of the content identified in your Notice in the manner complained of is not authorized by the copyright owner, its agent, ok the law;
-- A statement by you that the information in your notice is accurate and, under penalty of perjury, that you are the copyright owner or authorized to act on the copyright owner’s behalf.
+- A statement by you that the information in your notice is accurate and, under penalty of perjury, that you are the copyright owner or authorized to act on the copyright owner's behalf.

 ### Links to Third Party Sites